SiddharthRajpal/Ursinaenginetestpython/README.md

 1- Make sure you have python
 2- Run Command Prompt/Terminal as administrater and run the following command :-  pip install ursina

-Hoow to run the code
+How to run the code
 1- run the run.py file